bbabines/v4-portfolio/README.md

 <h3 align="center">Brad's Portfolio v4.0</h3>

   <p align="center">
-    This is the latest version of my portfolio that has 3D elements and more interactivity!
+    This is the latest version of my portfolio that has 3D elements and improved interactivity!
 It was build with React Three Fiber, Three.js, React, and Vite.
     <br />
   </p>
 </div>